Skip to content

 cpp

-// Error: std::unique_ptr is not copyable
+// Compile error: unique_ptr is not copyable, std::function requires copyable

 cpp